Group Sustainability Council

 Georg Kell – Founding Director UN Global Compact

-Georg Kell is founding director of the United Nations Global Compact, the world’s largest voluntary corporate sustainability initiative.
-He also oversaw the conception and launch of the Global Compatct’s sister initiatives, the Principles for Responsible Investment, the Sustainable Stock Exchange Initiative and the Principles for Responsible Management Education.
+Georg Kell is the founding Director of the United Nations Global Compact, the world's largest voluntary corporate sustainability initiative.
+He also oversaw the conception and launch of the Global Compact's sister initiatives, the Principles for Responsible Investment, the Sustainable Stock Exchange Initiative, and the Principles for Responsible Management Education.

 Georg Kell holds advanced degrees in economics and engineering from the Technical University Berlin.
-He started his career as a research fellow at the Fraunhofer Institute in Berlin.
-He then worked as financial analyst evaluating investment portfolios of several multinational companies in Asia and Africa before joining the United Nations in 1987.
-Georg Kell was head of UNCTAD’s New York office and senior officer in the executive office of the UN Secretary-General.
+He started his career as a research fellow at the Fraunhofer Institute in Berlin and worked as a financial analyst evaluating investment portfolios of several multinational companies in Asia and Africa before joining the United Nations in 1987.
+Georg Kell was Head of UNCTAD's New York Office and Director in the Executive Office of the UN Secretary-General Kofi Annan.

 Yves Leterme – former OECD Deputy Secretary-General and former Prime Minister of Belgium

-Yves Leterme is Secretary-General of the International Institute for Democracy and Electoral Assistance (IDEA) and a former leader of the Christian Democratic and Flemish Party (CD&V) in Belgium and member of the federal Chamber of Deputies and Senate.
+Yves Leterme is a former Belgian State Minister.
+He is a former Prime Minister and leader of the Christian Democratic and Flemish Party (CD&V) in Belgium and was member of the federal Chamber of Deputies, the Senate, the regional Parliament of Flanders and an Alderman and the Chairman of the City Council of Ypres.

 Mr. Leterme was born in Wervik (Belgium) in 1960 and studied political sciences and law at the University of Leuven and the University of Ghent.

 Mr. Leterme held a variety of political posts in Belgium at all levels and in all areas of government: He is a former Belgian prime minister, former federal minister of foreign affairs and foreign trade in Belgium as well as former Minister-President of Flanders.
 During his tenure as prime minister, Belgium held the Presidency of the Council of the European Union.
 He is currently Minister of State.
 From 2011 to 2014, he was Deputy Secretary-General of the OECD, where he was responsible for the areas of social policy, employment, health, and small and medium enterprises.
+From 2014 to 2019, Yves Leterme served as the secretary General of International IDEA.
 Before entering national politics, Mr. Leterme served as an auditor at the country's Court of Audit and Administrator at the European Parliament.

 Margo T. Oge, former Director of Transportation Air Quality, US Environmental Protection Agency (EPA)

 Margo T. Oge is the former Director of the Office of Transportation Air Quality of the U.S. Environmental Protection Agency (EPA) where she served for 32 years.
-She was the key architect of some of the most important achievements in reducing air pollution from cars, trucks, locomotives and marine vessels.
+She was the key architect of some of the most important achievements in reducing air pollution from cars, trucks, locomotives and marine vessels and off road equipment.
 She led the implementation of the EPA’s first-ever national greenhouse gas emission standards for cars and heavy-duty trucks to double fuel efficiency by 2025 and reduce greenhouse gas emissions by 50 percent.
+Also led the implementation of the US Renewable Fuels Standard and was instrumental in establishing the United Nations process on global harmonization of transportation emission standards worldwide.

 Ms. Oge was born in Athens, Greece and holds a master‘s degree in engineering from the University of Massachusetts at Lowell.